I Feel the Need, The Need for Speed!

 Synchronize, Align and Accelerate your Business through Advanced Sales & Operations Planning

 The amount of change in supply chain management practices since I first became a practitioner more than 25 years ago is eye watering.
-Today supply chain practitioners operate in a world of ever increasing complexity, data is doubling every 18 months and there’s a wealth of knowledge in social media ready to be utilized.
+Today supply chain practitioners operate in a world of ever-increasing complexity, data is doubling every 18 months and there is a wealth of knowledge in social media ready to be utilized.
 At the same time, there continues to be a shortage of skilled supply chain talent while operations run 24x7x365 at a faster pace and access to cloud-based systems from any device from anywhere means you are always connected.
-All of this leads to “Time Compression” which I believe is one of the biggest challenges facing businesses today.
+Whether you are operating high performance jets or a global supply chain, all of this leads to “Time Compression” which I believe is one of the biggest challenges we face today.
 It also offers one of the biggest strategic opportunities.

-When I led supply chain operations at a Fortune 500 food company 20 years ago I could only dream about seamless flows of information that enabled a collaborative S&OP process across teams, departments, continents, and even customers and suppliers.
+When I led supply chain operations at a Fortune 500 food company 20 years ago, I could only dream about seamless flows of information that enabled a collaborative S&OP process across teams, departments, continents, and even customers and suppliers.
 As Maverick said in the movie Top Gun, “I feel the need, the need for speed.”
 Do you feel the need to speed up your supply chain?
-Today the need to speed up your supply chain by a factor of 10 isn’t a dream or even a movie, it’s reality, it’s a necessity.
+Today you could speed up your supply chain by a factor of 10.
+It isn’t a dream or even a movie, it’s reality, and it’s a necessity.
 Now, you must take the next step forward.